Ari Hest: Early life and education

-Hest's father is a college music professor and his mother a cantor.
-His older brother, Danny, is Hest's former manager.
-Hest took piano lessons as a child and later taught himself to play guitar.
-Hest attended Cornell University in Ithaca, New York, beginning in 1999 and later transferred to New York University, where he received a degree in Communications in 2002.
+Hest was born in New York on 16 June 1979.
+His father, Jeff Hest, plays the horn, used to wrote jingles and is a college music professor.
+His mother, Lisa Hest is a cantor.
+His older brother, Danny, was his manager for a time.
+Hest took piano lessons as a child, and later taught himself to play guitar.
+He also played baseball in high school.

+Hest first attended Cornell University in Ithaca, New York, beginning in 1999 and later transferred to New York University, where he received a degree in communications in 2002.

 Career

-Hest released an EP, Incomplete and two albums, Come Home and Story After Story all independently as he grew his fan base touring colleges and universities around the U.S. In March 2004, Hest signed a recording contract with Columbia and recorded the album Someone To Tell and a five-song EP "Guilty Hearts EP" in the fall of 2005.
+Hest released an EP, Incomplete and two albums, Come Home and Story After Story all independently as he grew his fan base touring colleges and universities around the U.S.

+In March 2004, Hest signed a recording contract with Columbia and recorded the album Someone To Tell and a five-song EP "Guilty Hearts EP" in the fall of 2005.
 His next EP was called The Green Room Sessions, a home spun recording entirely played and produced on his own.
 Shortly after releasing that, he worked with producer Mitchell Froom on "The Break-In", which was his last release on Columbia.

 As an independent artist once again in 2008, Hest created 52, a subscription based service in which he wrote, recorded and released a new song every week for a year.
 In 2009, he released Twelve Mondays, a collection of 12 fan-selected songs from those 52, remixed.